paveltyavin/bbslider/dev.md

 * options
     * allowSwap - swap left and right position by dragging beyond the element
-    * label - format value function
+    * marks - write some labels on the bar's background.
-    * marks - write aome labels on the bar's background.
+    * minWidth

 * methods
     * ?